GRAVITATION

 Numerical implementation

-Warning: the numerical values calculated below for the photon trajectories deflected by a massive object in spherical symmetry and according to the Schwarzschild metric, are given mathematically with 15 digits, this level of accuracy having no physical meaning.
-Results with relevant numbers (linked to the accuracy of the input values \(G\), \(c\), \(M\) et \(R\) and to the calculation formula) are given in brackets.
+Warning: the numerical values calculated below for the photon trajectories deflected by a massive object in spherical symmetry and according to the Schwarzschild’s metric, are given mathematically with 15 digits, this level of accuracy having no physical meaning.
+Results with relevant numbers (linked to the accuracy of the input values \(G\), \(c\), \(M\) and \(R\) and to the calculation formula) are given in brackets.

 \(c\) speed of light in a vacuum \(299\ 792\ 458\ m.s^{-1}\)

-Photon coming from infinity subject to the gravitational field of the sun
+Photon coming from infinity in the gravitational field of the sun

 By choosing \(b=b_{lim}\) (when the photon crosses as close to the sun as possible),